International students: FAQ's

 - you can evidence exceptional circumstances that mean you need to leave university residences

-If none of the above apply to you, you can contact Residences and ask to be released from your contract, but they are unlikely to agree.
-If they refuse, you will almost certainly be bound to pay the residence fees for the remainder of the year unless you find another Cardiff University student to replace you in your room.
+If none of the above apply to you, you can contact Residences and ask to be released from your contract, but this will be under their discretion.
+If they refuse, you will be bound to pay the residence fees for the remainder of the year unless you find another Cardiff University student to replace you in your room.

 If you are unhappy in your room/flat but happy to consider moving to a different room within university residences, you can apply for a transfer.
 The transfer process usually opens from the end of September/beginning of October each year.